 While the semiconductor can be replaced, the GPU may not perform as well as it used to.
-There have been instances where the GPU completely died due to power fluctuations but these are rare occasions.
+There have been instances where the GPU ultimately died due to power fluctuations, but these are rare occasions.

-All things considered, if your unit is put together by a respectable card manufacturer and you perform proper maintenance for the card, it will likely last somewhere between 6 to 9 years, depending on the usage intensity.
+If a respectable card manufacturer puts together your unit and you perform proper maintenance for the card, it will likely last between 6 to 9 years, depending on the usage intensity.
 A cheaper card, under similar conditions, will last around 5 to 7 years.

-OR perhaps your graphics card may just die the next day of your purchase IF you subject it to excess overheating due to bad overclocking.
+OR your graphics card may die the next day of your purchase IF you subject it to excess overheating due to lousy overclocking.

-As such, there is definitive answer to the question how long do GPUs last physically.
+As such, there is a definitive answer to how long GPUs last physically.

 Also Read: How to Tell if Motherboard is Bad or Dead?